The Best Fall Detection Devices

 Cons

-Aloe Care Health's Total Care package includes a rare device: a wall-mounted fall sensor.
+Aloe Care Health's Essentials Plus package includes a rare device: a wall-mounted fall sensor, the Smart Hub.
 It's perfect for people who don't remember to wear traditional fall detection pendants—or who simply don't want to.

 The wall unit is also voice-activated and has a built-in emergency button, so all of your bases are covered.
 And because it's only available in Aloe Care Health's premium package, you also get the smart hub (also voice-activated) and the Mobile Companion—which also includes fall detection at no extra charge.